-Try to make a habit of checking the list of devices connected to your Wi-Fi network and removing ones that you don’t recognize.
+Try to make a habit of checking the list of devices connected to your Wi-Fi network and removing ones that you don’t recognise.
 This can also help keep you aware of devices that need updating.

 Consider using a VPN

 If you don’t already have one, a Virtual Private Network (VPN) encrypts your Internet connection, making it harder for third parties to intercept your data.
 This is especially important when it comes to camera-equipped smart devices looking into your home, like certain robot vacuums or pet cams.
-But note that not all smart home devices support VPNs.
+But note that not all smart home devices support VPNs

 Disabling unnecessary features or permissions

 The next few points will have to do with examining manufacturer access and handling of your data.
 Smart devices are typically controlled using an accompanying app.
 Check the app’s security permissions and disable any features or permissions that you don’t use.
-This will minimize the points of entry that external sources could use to access the device.
+This will minimise the points of entry that external sources could use to access the device.

-If a particular device doesn’t need Wi-Fi access to run properly (e.g., smart lights or smart garage door openers connected to your phone or smart home hub v via Bluetooth), disable its Wi-Fi connectivity.
+If a particular device doesn’t need Wi-Fi access to run properly (e.g., smart lights or smart garage door openers connected to your phone or smart home hub via Bluetooth), disable its Wi-Fi connectivity.